Schedule

 Transportation funding

 The Legislature is considering several strategies to address both short- and long-term transportation funding needs that face the state and local governments.
-Explore the most recent developments in those conversations.
+Learn about this year’s state transportation budget and the most recent developments in transportation revenue options, including a road usage charge and retail delivery fee.

 Public safety discussion